 Storing and freezing pumpkin bread

 - To store: As this pumpkin bread is super moist, it should always be stored in the refrigerator.
 Be sure that it is completely covered, and will keep fresh for up to 2 weeks.

-- To freeze: Place slices of pumpkin bread in a ziplock bag and store it in the freezer for up to 6 months.
+- To freeze: Place leftover slices in a ziplock bag and store them in the freezer for up to 6 months.
 Thaw overnight in the refrigerator.

 - Preheat the oven to 180C/350F.
 Line a loaf pan with parchment paper and set aside.

 - In a small mixing bowl, combine your almond flour, baking soda, and pumpkin pie spice and mix well.
 In a separate bowl, whisk together your pumpkin puree, syrup, eggs, and vanilla extract.
 Combine your wet and dry ingredients.
 Fold through your chocolate chips.